 Chinook Salmon The emphasis in the Chetco River Estuary is on Chinook salmon fishing.
 Fishing for Chinook salmon outside of the Chetco River Estuary is outstanding during the ocean salmon season.
 On calm days troll for salmon outside the jetty jaws to the whistle buoy located one mile from the harbor entrance.
 The 1997 saw 5100 Chinook salmon landed before the ocean salmon season closed in early September.

-A large number of the 1805 fish that are caught each year are five old fish that weigh between 30 and 40 pounds.
+A large number of fish that are caught each year are five old fish that weigh between 30 and 40 pounds.
 The tidal reach of the Chetco River Estuary is only two and a half miles long.
 The Chinook move into and out of the bay with the tide.
 The best fishing for newly arriving fall Chinook salmon occurs in the lower bay during the incoming tide of the major tidal exchange of spring tides or neap tides especially when the incoming tide coincides with sunrise or sunset.
 The next most productive fishing period occurs at sunrise or sunset during the incoming tide of the minor tidal exchange in the daily tidal cycle.
 Daybreak is that magical time of day when Chinook salmon bite the best.
 Be sure to have the bait in the water one half hour before sunrise.
 Fishing is most productive from ½ hour before sunrise to midmorning and from late afternoon until ½ hour after sunset.

 Early in the run trolling a plug cut herring with the incoming tide through high slack tide or with the outgoing tide from the head of tidewater seaward along the south jetty is the most productive method to catch early returning fall Chinook salmon.
 As the number of returning Chinook salmon increase, trolling spinners in the upper bay from the Hwy 101 Bridge to the head of tidewater are an effective alternative.
 The most effective spinner is colored 50/50 chartreuse and brass blade, a hammered gold back and the front painted with 50/50 green and chartreuse spinner blade or a rainbow colored blade with a green tip.
 Returning Chinook salmon hold in the Morris Hole and at Tide Rock at the head of tidewater before continuing upstream.
 Fish for them using the Rogue Bait Rig and anchovy combination or Spin–N–Glos sweetened with salmon eggs.
 Bobber fishing at the Morris Hole with sand shrimp and/or salmon eggs in is an effective option that is a favorite of local anglers.